jneeven/SpotifySubscriber/README.md

 ```
 will subscribe to all followed playlists with 'release' in their name, for example the Release Radar.

 To unsubscribe from a playlist, simply run the same command with the `--unsubscribe` option:
 ```bash
 python src/subscribe.py --unsubscribe "PART_OF_PLAYLIST_NAME"
 ```

-### Updating the feed
+### <a name="updating_feed"></a> Updating the feed (manually)
-To update the subscription feed (i.e. check for new tracks in your subscribed playlists), simply run the following command:
+To update the subscription feed (i.e. check for new tracks in your subscribed playlists) manually, simply run the following command:
 ```bash
 python src/update.py
 ```

-Since you don't want to have to do this manually every time, I suggest creating a task for it in the Task Scheduler (Windows) or creating a crontab scheduled task for it (Linux).
-For more information about scheduling the updater as a Windows task, check [(Automatically) updating the subscription feed](#task_scheduler).
+Since you don't want to have to do this manually every time, the init script has scheduled this to be done every time your pc starts and every day at 18:00 if you are on Windows.
+If you are not on Windows, you will want to schedule a task for this manually, for example using [crontab](https://vitux.com/scheduling-a-task-on-linux-using-crontab/) (Linux).

 # Roadmap
 There are many improvements that need to be made:
 - The Windows executables should be tested on different devices.
 - A GUI is necessary, because using three python scripts / executables is cumbersome.
-- Instead of having to schedule the update task manually, the code should register this task itself.
+- init.py should automatically schedule the task on Linux.
 - Before adding new songs to the subscription feed, they should be compared to the feed history such that a song will never appear in the subscription feed twice.
 Currently, update_feed only filters duplicate tracks within the same update.
 - Extending on the above, the feed could also filter songs that are already in any of the user's playlists or song library.